Blood in Semen (Hematospermia)

 Blood vessel problems.
 All of the delicate structures involved in ejaculation, from the prostate to the tiny tubes that carry sperm, contain blood vessels.
 These can be damaged resulting in blood in the semen.

-Other medical conditions.
-High blood pressure, HIV, liver disease, leukemia, and other medical conditions are also associated with blood in semen.
+high blood pressure, HIV, liver disease, leukemia, and other medical conditions are also associated with blood in semen.

 As many as 15% of cases of blood in semen can't be traced to a known cause.
 Many of these cases are also self-limiting.
 That means that the blood in the semen goes away by itself without medical treatment.